Home Compare IR vs TYL

 Ingersoll Rand vs Tyler Technologies: Which Stock Looks Stronger in 2026?

-Tyler Technologies holds the cleaner structural position, with the lead spread across stability and profitability.
+Tyler Technologies leads structurally, with profitability as the clearest single gap between the two profiles.
 The remaining gap is narrow enough that the comparison remains open to different readings.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the S&P 500 universe, making them directly comparable.